Drug Discovery 2026

 From sample to translation: Solving the practical challenges of modern drug discovery

-Track Chairs: Manuela Beil-Peter (Analytika Jenna) & Sonia Houghton
+Track Chairs: Manuela Beil-Peter & Sonia Houghton

 Biological samples are fundamental to drug discovery, yet their management is often underestimated despite its influence on data quality, translational success and patient outcomes.
 This session explores the practical challenges of modern sample management, from access to high-quality patient material and complex biological models to logistics, historical sample cohorts, automation and AI.
 Through case studies and panel discussions, speakers will consider how sample management must evolve to support robust science and effective translation.